Where can I find information on art work displayed in the United Nations New York Headquarters?

 The Yearbook of the United Nations and press releases are good starting points for research on this topic.

-A website on United Nations Gifts is under development.
-Once developed, the website to access an online catalogue of artworks, historic objects, and architectural components, officially donated to the United Nations by Member States, Foundations, and individual donors since 1950.
+As part of its 70th anniversary celebration a website on United Nations Art and Gifts was developed as an online catalogue of artworks, historic objects, and architectural components, officially donated to the United Nations over the last seven decades.

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.